For the first time in decades, the battle for Santa Barbara County Clerk-Recorder-Assessor is the political talk of the town.

 Joe Holland, the incumbent, is facing a challenge from the No. 2 in charge, Melinda Greene.
 This battle, however, is not your typical political joust.

-Greene and Holland talked about their campaigns in combined podcast interviews with “Santa Barbara Talks” and “Newsmakers with JR.” The two will face off in the June 2 primary.
+Greene and Holland talked about their campaigns in combined podcast interviews with “Santa Barbara Talks” and “Newsmakers with JR.” The two face off in the June 2 primary.

 The department has a $22 million budget.
 Holland earns $275,511, and a benefits package worth $48,677.
 His annual pension is about $43,000.